Zeddling/AES/README.md

 AES has a fixed block size of 128 bits and a key size of 128, 192 or 256 bits.
 For more information: [here](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)

+## Crates used

+[hex](https://crates.io/crates/hex) - Encoding and decoding data into/from hexadecimal representation.

 # Method of Implementation